Speech therapy massage in Almaty — what you need to know

 Speech therapy massage with spoons

-Speech Therapy Massage with a Toothbrush
+Speech therapy massage with a toothbrush

-For which disorders is massage used
+For which disorders is massage performed

-| Condition | Massage Type | Expected effect |
+| Condition | Type of massage | Expected effect |

 |---|---|---|

-| Tongue hypertonia | Relaxing speech therapy massage, manual stroking | Reduced spasm, tongue mobility, sound emergence |
+| Tongue hypertonicity | Relaxing speech therapy massage, manual stroking | Reduced spasm, tongue mobility, emergence of sounds |

-| Hypotonia of the tongue | Activating, probe, toothbrush massage | Muscle strengthening, tongue elevation, reduced drooling |
+| Hypotonia of the tongue | Stimulating, probe, toothbrush massage | Muscle strengthening, tongue elevation, reduced drooling |

-| Hypersalivation | Lip massage, circular cheek massage, with spoons | Normalization of salivation in 5–7 sessions |
+| Hypersalivation | Lip massage, circular cheek massage, with spoons | Normalization of salivation after 5–7 sessions |

-| Dysarthria (mild) | Novikova probe massage, manual combined massage | Sound production in 2–3 months instead of 6–8 |
+| Dysarthria (mild) | Novikova probe massage, manual combined massage | Speech sound correction in 2–3 months instead of 6–8 |

-| Stuttering | Relaxing speech therapy massage, acupressure | Relieving tension, smooth speech, reducing anxiety |
+| Stuttering | Relaxing speech therapy massage, acupressure | Releasing tension, speech fluency, reducing anxiety |

 Speech therapy massage for tongue hypertonicity